Flip, tuck, pat, rub, Dad seasoned the bird with precision.

 We should want to maintain our character, conduct, and conversations as holy so that we represent Jesus Christ appropriately.
 We should maintain a lifestyle that helps others to desire a relationship with Christ as they listen to our words.
 When we view our speech this way, the effectiveness of our witness will be tasted by many.

-Whether on our job, in our relationships, in our community outreaches, or perhaps even with our enemies, we want others to taste how good our Lord is by observing our speech and actions and how we preserve the presence of God in our daily lives.~Charles H. Maldon, Founder/Administrator of Naked But Not Ashamed, men’s ministry
+Whether on our job, in our relationships, in our community outreaches, or perhaps even with our enemies, we want others to taste how good our Lord is by observing our speech and actions and how we preserve the presence of God in our daily lives.~Charles H. Maldon, author of In the Beginning: Godliness through Marriage

 Whether on our job, in our relationships, in our community outreaches, or perhaps even with our enemies, we want others to taste how good our Lord is by observing our speech and actions and how we preserve the presence of God in our daily lives.
 When we can still smile or give a pleasant word when we are cut-off in traffic, this is a witness.
 When those around us are complaining, but we bring hope to a negative conversation, this also is the seasoning of grace.
 When the climate around us is negative, rash, and hostile, we can still sprinkle hope and peace.
 These are the attributes of salt given for all to experience.